 And if you think making your own sausage might be complicated, think again.
 Mix a few spices together, add to ground chicken, form patties like you’re making burgers, and throw ’em in a pan.
 That’s it!

-Ingredients for Chicken Breakfast Sausage
+Chicken Breakfast Sausage Ingredients and Substitutions

 If you’re familiar with my recipes, you know I love using reduced fat pork sausage.
 While it’s a great ingredient, it’s still rather high in fat and calories—even for a reduced fat version.

-These chicken breakfast sausage patties use a leaner source of meat in ground chicken.
+These chicken sausage patties use a leaner source of meat in ground chicken.
 Not only is ground chicken much leaner, it takes on the breakfast sausage flavors really well.

 Chicken Breakfast Sausage Seasoning Recipe